 What is the equation for drag force

 If an object moves through a fluid, it experiences a resisting force, the drag force.
-The value of this force depends on the size and shape of an object, density of the fluid and relative velocity of the object and the fluid.
+The value of this force depends on the size and shape of an object, the density of the fluid, and the relative velocity of the object and the fluid.
 The equation is

 The reference area